c4ss1uslab/digitalgarden/src/site/notes/digital garden/c4ss1us.lab digital garden.md

 #### where am i? / what is this page?

-this is my version of a digital garden. it's a space where i share both the core essays that introduce the fundamental aspects of my research, as well as a access to the web of notes that i use daily to manage my research, projects and life as whole.

 "a digital garden is something inbetween a personal blog and a wiki. it's a collection of evolving notes, essays, and ideas that aren't strictly organised by their publication date. they're inherently exploratory – posts are linked through contextual associations (bi-directional links). they aren't refined or complete - posts can be published as half-finished thoughts that will grow and evolve over time. they're less rigid, less performative, and less perfect than the personal "blogs" we're used to encountering on the web."

 if you want to know more, you can check out maggie appleton's amazing content for [a brief history & ethos of the digital garden](https://maggieappleton.com/garden-history) and [an extensive list of digital gardening tools and gardeners](https://github.com/MaggieAppleton/digital-gardeners).